FabricioRivera2021/FabricioRivera2021/README.md

-- 👋 Hi, I’m @FabricioRivera2021
+- Hi, I’m @FabricioRivera2021
-- 👀 I’m interested in Web Development
+- I’m interested in Web Development
-- 🌱 I’m currently learning React/Electron
+- Currently learning React
-- 💞️ I’m looking to collaborate on Front End Development
+- I’m looking to collaborate on Front End Development
-- 📫 How to reach me on my email fabriciorivera2012@gmail.com
+- 📫 How to reach me on my email fabricio.rivera2012@gmail.com

 <!---
 FabricioRivera2021/FabricioRivera2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.